Navigating Credit Card Application Rules: Chase 5/24, Amex Lifetime & More

 “Family” rules

-- Blue cash cards: If you have ever held the Cash Magnet, Blue Cash Preferred, or Morgan Stanley Blue Cash Preferred cards, you may not qualify for a welcome offer on the Blue Cash Everyday card.
+• Blue Cash cards: If you’ve held the Cash Magnet, Blue Cash Preferred, or Morgan Stanley Blue Cash Preferred, you may not qualify for the Blue Cash Everyday bonus.

 Marriott cards